 3D printer filament is a very important staple to the final product that you will create.
 Some filament comes better than others, and these can make a massive difference.

 As you search far and wide for PLA filament, you’ll find some that have extra features.
 You have PLA filament out there that has a silky look to it, glow in the dark, extra strength, a very wide range of colors and so on.

 Cheaper filaments aren’t always bad quality, so I’d recommend having a good read of the reviews and try out what you can.
 Once you have the perfect filament for your printer, printing will become a lot less problem-solving and a lot more creativity.

-This lovely ELEGOO LCD UV ABS-like resin will set you back around $45 so choose wisely on whether you want a PLA compatible 3D printer or an SLA, resin compatible one.
+This lovely ELEGOO LCD UV ABS-Like Resin will set you back around $40 so choose wisely on whether you want a PLA compatible 3D printer or an SLA, resin compatible one since filament is cheaper.

 A good rule of thumb when it comes to 3D printing is knowing its basic structure and foundation.
 In the long run, with the replacements and possible future upgrades to your printer, this will make a world of a difference in how you progress.